JanLohse/raw2film/README.md

 - [`PyExifTool`](https://pypi.org/project/PyExifTool/)
 - [`SciPy`](https://pypi.org/project/SciPy/)
 - [`lensfunpy`](https://pypi.org/project/lensfunpy/)

 Optional (speeds up distortion correction):
 - [`opencv-python`](https://pypi.org/project/opencv-python/)

 ## Usage
-Put `processing.py` and the `.cube` files in the same folder as the raw images and the run `processing.py`.
+Put `processing.py` and the `.cube` files in the same folder as the raw images and run `processing.py`.

-Get a list of parameters with the argument `--helpt`.
+Get a list of parameters with the argument `--help`.

+### Lens correction
+For cameras which can easily be matched from their metadata it is applied automatically.
+Otherwise they can be added to `CAMERA_DB` and `LENS_DB` manually to ensure they are found by `lensfunpy`.
+For this find an identifying tag in the metadata of the file for each (e.g. using [ExifTool](https://exiftool.org/)) and find their tag for `lensfunpy` by running the options `--list_cameras` and `--list_lenses`.
+Then add the identifier and `lensfunpy` tag to the databases in `processing.py`.

 ## Features
 - Develop raw images into `.jpg` files and organize the output by date.